nathanrsfba/creeping-dark/README.md

   glitch out visually in combat mode, and some of the weapon types don't 100% match with their EFM types, but everything should at least have reasonable values.

+* Added MineTogether

+  This is a chat mod that connects you to a chat that is shared with anyone playing a pack that has MineTogether in it.

+  I'm not sure if it will go in the final release, but it's present in the beta for now just because I use it myself

 Changes in v1.5.4.1
 -------------------